Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I had used the last Q-tip and was separating the plastic from the cardboard for recycling when I realized the clear plastic box would make a great drawer organizer.
 I have some store bought trays but the Q-tip box is much bigger and since they are clear, they don't seem to make the drawer "shrink".
 I use them in bathroom drawers for small bottles and in my dresser drawers for hankies and hose and in the "junk drawer".

 I ask my co-workers to save empty office stationery and check boxes for me.
 I use them to organize my drawers and cabinets.
 They slide in and out easily and make organizing inexpensive.

-By VaCherokeeMama from Pamplin, VA
+By Dawn from Pamplin, VA

 I've found that since my husband is an avid golfer, we have an abundance of golf ball boxes, which make perfect drawer organizers.
 The boxes from Titlist, Pentach, and Calloway are reinforced and just the right size.
-They will fit into shallow drawers, but also are the right height (2 in.) and reinforced.
-This makes them perfect for organizing tall items, and keeps them from falling over when you shut or open the drawer.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Tips for organizing drawers, especially junk and desk drawers.
 Post your ideas.

 I use plastic utensil sorters in junk and desk drawers to keep things in order.
 Often you can buy them at the dollar store.